meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 - `Group.ReadWrite.All` - this permissions is required to create new groups
 - `User.Invite.All` - this permission is required if you want to enable B2B User Invitations
 - `User Access Administrator` - to add and remove user group access to the Subscriptions
-- `Rights to call Azure Functions` - see the [end of this section](#azure-function-access-setup) for how to setup this
+- (optional)`Permissions to call Azure Functions` - see the [end of this section](#azure-function-access-setup) for how to setup this

-Created Subscriptions will have the Service Principal of the replicator registered as owner at first.
-As soon as all needed maintainance steps are performed (like renaming the subscription, moving it to the final management group etc.), the replicator removes itself as an owner.
+Created Subscriptions will have the Service Principal of the replicator registered as an owner at first.
+As soon as all needed maintenance steps are performed (e.g. renaming the subscription, moving it into the final management group), the replicator removes itself as an owner.

 All permissions left are therefore granted only via the management group hierarchy.
-The meshstack software does **not** need access related to actual workload inside this subscriptions, however to perform certain maintenance tasks the following permissions/roles must be granted to the replicator principal through the management group hierarchy:
+The meshstack software does **not** need access related to actual workload inside these subscriptions.
+However in order to perform certain maintenance tasks, the following permissions/roles must be granted to the replicator principal:

 - `Blueprint Operator` - required for assigning and managing Blueprint assignments to the Subscriptions
 - `Management Group Contributor` - required on the target management group for moving Subscriptions

-In order to prevent that the replicator is able to assign himself more permissions than originally anticipated its recommended to add a policy rule like this:
+In order to prevent that the replicator from assigning itself more permissions than originally anticipated, it is recommended to add the following policy rule:

 ```json
 {